-,Bohemian decorating is for those who want their homes full of life, culture, and interesting items for all the world to see.
-It flies in the face of modern sensibilities and embraces the carefree, the relaxed and the unusual.
-That said, bohemian-style rooms tend to have certain similarities—they share some of the same features yet no two are completely alike.
+Bohemian, or "Boho," decorating is for those who want their homes full of life, culture, and interesting items for all the world to see.
+It flies in the face of modern sensibilities and embraces the carefree, the relaxed, and the unusual.
+And while Boho rooms tend to have certain similarities—they’re always eclectic and share some of the same features—no two are completely alike.